-Then, about seven years ago, around the time I got married, there was a story building inside of me that I couldn't push out of my head.
+Then, when I was in my mid-thirties, there was a story building inside of me that I couldn't push out of my head.
 It was an irresistible urge to get those words on paper.
 That's when I wrote my first manuscript.
-I have no intention to publish it, both because it's too personal and it is saturated with rookie mistakes.
-But that story will always be dear to my heart.
+I have no intention to publish it due to its personal nature, but that story will always be dear to my heart.
 What was amazing to me about that experience was how easily it came to me, and what an overwhelming feeling of accomplishment I gained from it.

 I've been writing ever since.
 For a few years, I studied screenplay writing and wrote four different screenplays (see the written work section of my webpage).
 Then, while teaching, I decided to change gears and make a contribution to middle grade readers, Molly Bell and the Wishing Well.
 And I'm sure that my storytelling days will continue on from here as well!

-Another childhood favorite from my own youth is The Lion, the Witch, and the Wardrobe by C.S.
+A: One of my personal favorites from my own youth is The Lion, the Witch, and the Wardrobe by C.S.
 Lewis.
 The fantastic world that comes to life in this story enchanted me and challenged me to stretch my own imagination.
-I love how the author beautifully intertwines profound lessons for children within the pages.
+I love how the author beautifully intertwines profound lessons for his readers within the pages.

-Another book that I enjoy sharing with young readers is The Secret Garden by Frances Hodgson Burnett.
-This story brilliantly teaches lessons about forgiveness, humility, and perseverance, all the while gripping the reader with curiosity.
+Another book that I always enjoyed sharing with my students is The Secret Garden by Frances Hodgson Burnett.
+This story brilliantly illuminates themes of forgiveness, humility, and perseverance, all the while gripping the reader with curiosity.

-Q: What advice do you have for children who are interested in becoming writers?
+Q: What advice do you have for readers who are interested in becoming writers?